Compatibility

 - Custom CUDA Kernels [unpredictable behavior, particularly with errors and profiling.
 Message us for details]

-Currently, Thunder Compute lacks official support for graphics workloads such as OpenGL and Vulkan.
+Currently, Thunder Compute lacks official support for graphics workloads such as OpenGL, Vulkan, and FFMPEG.
 If you’d like to run these, contact us.

 Cryptocurrency mining